filmhubhq/.github/.github/pull_request_template.md

 `nit (non-blocking): convert function signature to options object rather than named parameters`

 `nit (blocking): use [naming convention](<link to Notion>) on this function`

-# Code Review Checklist
-- [ ] All deliverables in Linear issue are complete
-- [ ] Touched code uses naming conventions
-- [ ] Touched code uses our patterns
-- [ ] Touched code is easy to maintain
-- [ ] Screenshot of all UX states
-- [ ] Video showing it working
-- [ ] Adds integration test(s) to cover full scope of code changes